-With access to an oracle that can determine satisfiability of subsets of a given constraint system, we can use a standard technique from linear programming called deletion filter~\shortcite{Chinneck91} to shrink unsatisfiable subsets into MUSes, and similarly for growing satisfiable subsets into MSSes, as formalized in Algorithm~\ref{algo:shrink} and \ref{algo:grow}, respectively.
+With access to an oracle that can determine the satisfiability of subsets of a given constraint system, we can use a standard technique from linear programming called the deletion filter\cite{Chinneck91} to shrink unsatisfiable subsets into MUSes, and similarly for growing satisfiable subsets into MSSes, as formalized in Figure~\ref{algo:shrink-and-grow}.

-By encoding each element $i \in C$ as the absence of the $i$-th variable in an explanation (and thus the top element in the power set lattice encodes an empty explanation), we can derive a minimal explanation from the complement of a MSS, corresponding to a minimal correction set. \begin{definition}[Minimal Correction Set] A minimal correction set (MCS) for a set of constraints $C$ is a subset $S \subseteq C$ such that $C \backslash S$ is a MSS. \end{definition} To determine the satisfiability of elements from a lattice with such an encoding, in this paper we will use a valid explanation oracle. \begin{definition}[Valid Explanation Oracle] Let $f : \D^n \rightarrow \D$ be a function, $(x_1, \ldots, x_n)$ variables ranging over elements in $\D$, $(c_1, \ldots, c_n) \in \D^n$ constants used in a prediction $p: f(c_1, \ldots, c_n) \mapsto d$, and $S \subseteq \{1, \ldots, n\}$ a set with elements that encode the \textit{absence} of variables (with given indices) in an explanation.
-A valid explanation oracle is then defined as a procedure that decides the satisfaction of
+We choose to encode each element $i \in C$ as the absence of the $i$-th variable in an explanation (and thus the top element in the power set lattice encodes an empty explanation), and thereby can derive a minimal explanation from the complement of a MSS, corresponding to a minimal correction set. \begin{definition}[Minimal Correction Set] A minimal correction set (MCS) for a set of constraints $C$ is a subset $S \subseteq C$ such that $C \backslash S$ is a MSS. \end{definition}

+To determine the satisfiability of elements from a lattice with such an encoding, we use a valid explanation oracle in this paper.